Spring2018-ECE160/hw6/question1/README.md

 ## Question 1

-Write a funciton that determines the maximum and minimum values from a one-dimensional array.
+Write a function that determines the maximum and minimum values from a one-dimensional array.
 Assume that the corresponding function prototype statement is

 <code>void ranges(int x[], int npts, int *max_ptr, int *min_ptr)</code>